35percent/11tystarter/src/posts/aylesbury-regeneration-fails-to-deliver-affordable-and-family-housing.md

 ### Maisonettes, Duplexes and bigger family homes all go missing...

 The pattern of shortfalls is repeated for maisonettes/duplexes and larger 2-bed homes.
-The AAAP 2010 notes their role as family housing -tthat  At a borough wide level there is a need for a mix of dwellings, particularly those capable of accommodating families.
-The proportion of maisonettes and houses will help meet this need [^4]
+The AAAP 2010 notes their role as family housing  *'At a borough wide level there is a need for a mix of dwellings, particularly those capable of accommodating families.
+The proportion of maisonettes and houses will help meet this need'* [^4].